telerik/blazor-docs/components/grid/overview.md

 position: 0
 ---

-# Blazor Blazor Grid Component Overview
+# Blazor Grid Component Overview

 This article provides a quick introduction to get your first <a href="https://www.telerik.com/blazor-ui/grid" target="_blank">Blazor data grid component</a> up and running in a few seconds.
 There is a video tutorial and a list of the key features.